andiputra/BITThumbnailsView/README.md

 Coming Soon.
 For now, just look at the project.

+## Most Recent Updates
++ Ability to query number of pages (based on number of items), when paging is enabled.

 ## Future Updates

 + Ability to edit and delete individual thumbnail.
 + Thumbnails alignment (left, right, center).
-+ Number of pages, for when paging is enabled.
 + Better code commenting.